-ARTICLE XI VACATIONS
+ARTICLE XI - VACATIONS

-Section 1.
-Vacation Pay - Employees covered by this agreement shall be awarded annual vacation periods with full pay, and vacation may be taken in any time increments, within timekeeping policy on the following basis:

-From the date of hire, eighty (80) hours a year per the following schedule: should be 6.67 per month

-From the completion of five (5) years of continuous service until the completion of ten (10) years of continuous service, one hundred twenty (120) hours a year per the following schedule: should be 10 per month

-From the completion of ten (10) continuous years of service until the completion of fifteen (15) years of continuous service, one hundred sixty (160) hours a year per the following schedule: should be 13.33 per month

-From the completion of fifteen (15) continuous years of service until the start of year sixteen (16), one hundred sixty-eight (168) hours a year per the following schedule: should be 14 per month

-From the completion of sixteen (16) continuous years of service until the start of seventeen (17), one hundred seventy-six (176) hours a year per the following schedule: should be 14.67 per month

-From the completion of seventeen (17) continuous years of service until the start of eighteen (18), one hundred eighty-four (184) hours a year per the following schedule: should be 15.33 per month

-From the completion of eighteen (18) continuous years of service until the start of nineteen (19), one hundred ninety-two (192) hours a year per the following schedule: should be 16 per month

-From the completion of nineteen (19) continuous years of service, 200 hours a year per the following schedule: should be 16.67 per month

-Section 2.
-Carryover of Vacation Days - Employees may carry-over vacation time for 24 months after the calendar year in which it is earned.
-If the carryover vacation days are taken as additional compensation, as provided herein, then such compensation shall be based on the rate of pay for the days earned and not on the rate of pay when taken, if there is a difference; vacation days used or paid shall be deducted in the order earned.

-Section 3.
-Requests For Vacation - An employee shall request vacation at twenty four (24) hours prior to the vacation requested.
+- Section 1.
+Vacation Pay Employees covered by this Agreement shall be awarded annual vacation periods with full pay, and vacation may be taken in any time increments, within timekeeping policy on the following basis: - a) From the date of hire, eighty (80) hours a year per the following schedule: should be 6.67 per month. - b) From the completion of five (5) years of continuous service until the completion of ten (10) years of continuous service, one hundred twenty (120) hours a year per the following schedule: should be 10 per month. - c) From the completion of ten (10) continuous years of service until the completion of fifteen (15) years of continuous service, one hundred sixty (160) hours a year per the following schedule: should be 13.33 per month. - d) From the completion of fifteen (15) continuous years of service until the completion of seventeen (17) years of continuous service, one hundred sixty-eight (168) hours a year per the following schedule: should be 14 per month. - e) From the completion of sixteen (16) continuous years of service until the completion of eighteen (18) years of continuous service, one hundred seventy-six (176) hours a year per the following schedule: should be 14.67 per month. - f) From the completion of seventeen (17) continuous years of service until the completion of nineteen (19) years of continuous service, one hundred eighty-four (184) hours a year per the following schedule: should be 15.33 per month. - g) From the completion of eighteen (18) continuous years of service until the completion of twenty (20) years of continuous service, one hundred ninety-two (192) hours a year per the following schedule: should be 16 per month. - h) From the completion of nineteen (19) continuous years of service, two hundred (200) hours a year per the following schedule: should be 16.67 per month - Section 2.
+Carryover of Vacation Days Employees may carry-over vacation time for 24 months after the calendar year in which it is earned.
+If the carryover vacation days are taken as additional compensation, as provided herein, then such compensation shall be based on the rate of pay for the days earned and not on the rate of pay when taken, if there is a difference; vacation days used or paid shall be deducted in the order earned. - Section 3.
+Requests For Vacation Preference for vacation shall be given those scheduled by February 15.
+An employee shall request vacation at twenty-four (24) hours prior to the vacation requested.
 The vacation period of employees will be approved by the Manager and/or Line Foreman subject to the needs of the Village.
-The Village shall have the right to require no more than one employee subject to this agreement to take vacation at any time.
+The Village shall have the right to require no more than one employee subject to this Agreement to take vacation at any time.